htcondor/htcondor/docs/man-pages/condor_submit.rst

     replaces the default allocation of stack space, which is unlimited in size.

+ :subcom-def:`starter_debug` = <log levels>
+    When :subcom:`starter_log` is used to create a copy of the *condor_starter* daemon log, this command controls what level of logging is done.
+The value is the same as would be used for :macro:`<SUBSYS>_DEBUG`.
+The default is to use the same level that the *condor_starter* is configured to use for its normal daemon log.

+ :subcom-def:`starter_log` = <pathname>
+    This command causes the *condor_starter* to write a separate copy of its daemon log, which will be included in the job output sandbox that is transferred to the Access Point.
+    The log is written to the given pathname.

  :subcom-def:`submit_event_notes` = <note>
     A string that is appended to the submit event in the job's log file.
     For DAGMan jobs, the string ``DAG Node:`` and the node's name is